Tag archive for: 800 years

 How long did it take you to prepare this exhibition?

-The celebration of our Faculty's 800th anniversary continues with a new fun event!
-Join the Manoir du Crime team on Saturday, June 5, and Sunday, June 6, for unforgettable evenings full of thrills...
+The celebration of our Faculty’s 800th anniversary continues with a new, fun-filled event!
+Join the team at the Manoir du Crime on Saturday, June 5, and Sunday, June 6, for unforgettable evenings full of thrills…

 A full-scale investigation

-The historic building will be the setting for a life-size game.
-Fans of Cluedo and detective series, put on your best detective outfit to solve the mysteries of theTroupe du Manoir!
+This historic building will be the setting for a live-action game.
+Fans of Cluedo and crime dramas, put on your best detective outfit to solve the mysteries of theTroupe du Manoir!

 The year is 1806.
-Gabriel Prunelle is traveling the roads of the Empire, gathering an extensive collection of works to create a one-of-a-kind library.
+Gabriel Prunelle is traveling the roads of the Empire, gathering a large collection of books to build a one-of-a-kind library.

-But meanwhile, in Montpellier, something sinister is brewing in the faculty.
-One of the books collected by Monsieur Prunelle is at the heart of a macabre discovery.
+But meanwhile, in Montpellier, something sinister is brewing at the university.
+One of the books acquired by Mr. Prunelle is at the center of a macabre discovery.

-Will you be able to uncover the truth behind this story?
+Will you be able to uncover the truth behind the story?

-This Crime Night marks the return of the Manoir du Crime Association after several months of waiting.
+This "Soirée du Crime" marks the return of the Manoir du Crime Association after several months of anticipation.

-And it is with the University of Montpellier and the Faculty of Medicine that the Troupe du Manoir is celebrating its return.
+And the Manoir Troupe is celebrating its return in partnership with the University of Montpellier and the Faculty of Medicine.

-To mark the faculty's 800th anniversary, we are once again fortunate to be able to welcome you to the prestigious setting of the anatomy amphitheater in the historic building opposite the Jardin des Plantes.
+To mark the faculty’s 800th anniversary, we once again have the pleasure of welcoming you to the prestigious setting of the anatomy amphitheater in the historic building located across from the Jardin des Plantes.

-In order to offer you a wonderful evening in an incredible setting while complying with health guidelines, here are the rules to follow:
+We want to ensure you have a wonderful evening in an incredible setting while adhering to health guidelines.
+Here are the rules to follow:

-– Masks are mandatory for everyone, including members of the Troupe.
+– Masks are required for everyone, including members of the Troupe.

 – Hand sanitizer will be available.
 Please feel free to use it.

-– Teams of 6 players will be formed in order to comply with the current "6" rule.
+– Teams of 6 players will be formed to comply with the current “Rule of 6.”

-– Teams will be spread out in the amphitheater in order to comply with social distancing guidelines.
+– Teams will be spread out throughout the auditorium to ensure social distancing.

-– The "assistants" for the evening (members of the Troupe du Manoir) will wear gloves when handing out the documents for the evening.
+– The evening’s “assistants” (members of the Troupe du Manoir) will wear gloves when handing out event materials.

 – Part of the evening will take place outdoors, in the main courtyard.